Active Substance: ibrutinib

 Imbruvica can only be obtained with a prescription and treatment should be started and supervised by a doctor experienced in using cancer medicines.

 Imbruvica is available as 140 mg capsules.
 In chronic lymphocytic leukaemia and Waldenström’s macroglobulinaemia, the recommended dose is 3 capsules once a day, whereas in mantle cell lymphoma it is 4 capsules once a day.
-Treatment should be taken at the same time each day and should be continued for as long as the disease improves or remains stable and the side effects are tolerable.
-If the patient is taking certain other medicines that may interact with Imbruvica or experiences severe side effects, the dose may be lowered or treatment interrupted as needed.
+The capsules should be taken at the same time each day and should be continued for as long as the disease improves or remains stable and the side effects are tolerable.
+If the patient is taking other medicines that may interact with Imbruvica, or gets severe side effects, the dose may be lowered or treatment interrupted.
 A dose reduction is recommended in patients with mildly or moderately reduced liver function, whereas Imbruvica is not recommended in patients with severely reduced liver function.
 For more information, see the summary of product characteristics (also part of the EPAR).

 How does Imbruvica work?